HerberHoover/recipe-app--tsoha/README.md

 # Recipe Application

-RecipeApp is a web application that allows users to manage their favorite recipes.
-Featuring an intuitive interface, users can easily create, view, update, and delete recipes.
-Users can also organize recipes by categories
+RecipeApp is an easy-to-use web application that helps users manage and organize their favorite recipes.
+With a simple interface, this app makes it easy to create, view, update, and delete recipes.
+Users can also sort their recipes into categories, making it quick and convenient to find the right dish for any occasion.

+First you only need to create a user and then you can start saving and categorizing recipes

 ## Features For Future